zhirobyte/webshutter/README.md

 - ✅ Headless Chrome browsing using Selenium
 - ✅ Stores screenshots in a structured directory
 - ✅ Easy setup and use
-- ✅ Compatible with Windows, Linux, and macOS

 ---